 Butternut Squash Cappellacci di Zucca

-I like to serve this dish the same way I serve my Pumpkin Ravioli, with crispy sage, butter and just a touch of marinara sauce (< click text for link).
+My favorite way to serve Butternut Squash Cappellacci di Zucca is the exact same way I serve my Pumpkin Ravioli, with crispy sage, butter and just a touch of homemade marinara sauce (< click for link).
 The sauce helps cut through the richness of the filling and butter.

 As an easier alternative, you can cut the squash in half, scoop out the seeds and roast each half on a baking sheet rubbed with oil, dried sage, salt and pepper (flesh-side up) at 400°F/200°C for 50-60 minutes until fork tender.